rizdaprasetya/mt-alt-doc/en/core-api/advanced-features.md

 #### Opening 3DS Authentication Page for the First Transaction
 To open 3DS authentication page on merchant frontend, display the `redirect_url` retrieved from Charge API response.
 The redirect URL is displayed using `MidtransNew3ds.authenticate` or `MidtransNew3ds.redirect` function in [MidtransNew3DS JS library](https://api.midtrans.com/v2/assets/js/midtrans-new-3ds.min.js).

-For more details, refer to [Opening 3DS Authentication Page JS Implementation](/en/core-api/credit-card#open-3ds-authentication-page-js-implementation).
+For more details, refer to [Open 3DS Authentication Page JS Implementation](/en/core-api/credit-card.md#open-3ds-authentication-page-js-implementation).

 #### Charge API Request for Future Transactions
 For any future transaction using the same card credentials, retrieve `saved_token_id` saved on the database from [Registering the Card](#registering-the-card) step.